 In the picture above you can also see that you can preview the monster sheet.
-You can print this preview out or save it as a HTML, PNG, PDF, or CSV.
-You also can change the style of the sheet and load in your own style sheets.
-Prior to printing you can change the formatting of the printout.
+You can print this preview out or save it as an HTML, PNG, PDF, or CSV.
+You also can change the style of the sheet and load in your style sheets.
+Before printing, you can change the formatting of the printout.
 You can change the number and size of the columns.
 There is also an option to change feet measurements to meters though this is not a conversion.

-After a few updates, DND Monster Maker, has become one of my most-used D&D 5e tools since I first wrote this post in 2015.
+After a few updates, D&D Monster Maker has become one of my most-used D&D 5e tools since I first wrote this post in 2015.
 I love using it for creating new creatures and boss monsters.

-There are many options such as The Homebrewery that will allow you to create a formatted monster stat block.
-DND Monster Maker takes care of all of the formatting for you so you can focus on creating an interesting creature.
-I love using both of these tools, though, so I tend to use DND Monster Maker for quick and dirty drafts and Homebrewery for finished products.
+Many options such as The Homebrewery will allow you to create a formatted monster stat block.
+D&D Monster Maker takes care of all of the formattings for you so you can focus on creating an interesting creature.
+I love using both of these tools, though, so I tend to use D&D Monster Maker for quick and dirty drafts and Homebrewery for finished products.
 They work very well together in my opinion.